Surrender (It's You) (2017)

 Kevin Cuchia: drums

 Necessary Lies (2007)

-Brett's first release, hailed as "a sterling debut" by Performing Songwriter Magazine.
-In between long recording sessions making records with other artists, Brett was chipping away at this one.
-In his own words, "this album culminates my experiences of heartache and loneliness, my disgust with the current political landscape, and all the human deception that makes life so damn fragile".
-Brett played a good amount of the instruments, and brought in friends to fill in the gaps and provide a fresh perspective.
-The entire recording process spanned about 2 years, with a hiatus or two, and a number of rewrites, re-recordings, relapse, etc...
+Brett's first release hailed as "a sterling debut" by Performing Songwriter Magazine.
+In between long recording sessions and making records with other artists, Brett was chipping away at this reccord.
+In his own words, "this album culminates my experiences of heartache and loneliness, my disgust with the current political landscape, and all the human deception that makes life so damn fragile."
+Brett played a good amount of the instruments and brought in friends to fill in the gaps and provide a fresh perspective.
+The entire recording process spanned 2 years, with a hiatus or two, and a number of rewrites, re-recordings, relapse, etc...